 Welcome to the home of Estrella Catarina!
-Here you can order Kathryn Hall’s new book Plant Whatever Brings You Joy: Blessed Wisdom from the Garden in which she draws on her decades of gardening experience to share her 52 Lessons from the Garden, each illustrated with a heartwarming story sure to spark the reader’s imagination.
+Here you can learn more about gardening blogger Kathryn Hall’s popular book Plant Whatever Brings You Joy: Blessed Wisdom from the Garden.

 TO VIEW THE BOOK TRAILER FOR PLANT WHATEVER BRINGS YOU JOY, PLEASE CLICK HERE!